-Of the 6 lawn care mistakes that can ruin your yard in Greater Toronto Area, this is one that a lot of us are guilty of when hot, dry summer weather hits.
+Of the 6 lawn care mistakes that can ruin your yard in Ontario, this is one that a lot of us are guilty of when hot, dry summer weather hits.
 In fact, watering too often can impact your lawn more adversely than not watering enough.
 Daily watering inhibits deep root growth, and then the grass plants won’t be hardy enough to survive harsh weather conditions.

 5. Improper Feeding